mikehumphrey/VolunteerTime/README.md

   5. Enable **Google**, provide a project support email, and click Save.

+#### Security Rules
-- **Security Rules**: **This is a critical step.** You must configure Firestore Security Rules to secure your data.
+**This is a critical step.** You must configure Firestore Security Rules to secure your data.
 Go to your Firebase project -> Firestore Database -> Rules and paste the following:

 ```
 rules_version = '2';